bespoken/virtual-alexa/README.md

 # Bespoken Virtual Alexa SDK
-The Bespoken Virtual Device SDK allows for interacting with skills (and, soon, Actions) programmatically.
+The Virtual Alexa SDK allows for interacting with skills programmatically.

 The Virtual Alexa class allows for easy interaction programmatically:
     * utter: Generates JSON as if the user said the given phrase